 Lacing is a great way to work on fine motor skills.
 Manipulating the string in and out of the holes takes a lot of effort for little fingers.
 It strengthens dexterity, hand-eye coordination, and the pincer grasp.
-Sometimes this activity can be frustrating for them when the string falls out of the hole before they can grab it with the other hand; it builds patience and perseverance.
+Sometimes this activity can be frustrating for kids when the string falls out of the hole before they can grab it with the other hand; it builds patience and perseverance.
 This Lacing Shapes Busy Bag is perfect for helping them practice their fine motor skills and learn some shapes along the way.

 Lacing Shapes Busy Bag